 Factory warranties are typically valid for three years or 36,000 miles, whichever occurs first.
 Some manufacturers extend this warranty to four years or 48,000 miles.

-One exception is Volvo’s New Vehicle Warranty, which will cover defects on vehicle parts for the warranty period as well as replacement of shock absorbers due to wear and tear during the first 12 months or 12,000 miles, whichever occurs first.
+One exception is Volvo’s New Vehicle Warranty, which will cover defects on vehicle parts for the warranty period (including the replacement of shock absorbers due to wear and tear) during the first 12 months or 12,000 miles, whichever occurs first.

 Extended Service Agreements